Best mattress retailers

 Best and worst mattress shops

 We have results for all the major mattress retailers, including Bensons for Beds, Dreams, Ikea and John Lewis.
-There's a difference of 30 percentage points between the best and worst shops in our table.
-The best scores five out of five for quality of advice, while the worst scores three out of five.
+There's a difference of 25 percentage points between the best and worst shops in our table.

 Which? members can log in now to unlock the scores in the table below and access the detailed information on each mattress shop.
 If you're not already a member, you can take a £1 trial of Which? to get instant access.